Configure Web application deployment

 On the right-hand pane, specify the general settings of the artifact, such as name and output directory, in the corresponding fields.

-To add static Web content resources
+Add static Web content resources

 Open the desired artifact and switch to the right-hand pane, the Output Layout tab.

-With the select the output root node selected, choose the Create Directory item on the context menu or click the Create Directory toolbar button .
+With the select the output root node selected, choose the Create Directory item from the context menu or click the Create Directory toolbar button .
 In the dialog that opens specify the name of the new folder, for example Resources: